Marquette vs. Southern College Basketball Predictions & Picks - November 28

 Marquette Performance Insights

-- Marquette loses the rebound battle by 2.2 boards on average. it collects 31 rebounds per game, which ranks 272nd in college basketball, while its opponents pull down 33.2 per contest.
+- Marquette loses the rebound battle by 2.2 boards on average. it records 31 rebounds per game, which ranks 272nd in college basketball, while its opponents grab 33.2 per contest.

 - The Golden Eagles rank 85th in college basketball by averaging 100.7 points per 100 possessions on offense, and defensively are 109th in college basketball, allowing 85.5 points per 100 possessions.